 3. Staying Up Extra Late or Getting Up Extra Early to Fit in Your Workouts

 Sleep is by far the most underrated way of easily losing and maintaining weight.

 Always make sure you finish exercising 4 hours before you intend to sleep.
-Otherwise the exercise will also impede a person’s ability to heal all areas of your body!
+Otherwise the exercise will also impede a person’s ability to heal all areas of your Healthy Body!
 Again, because we are primally wired, our bodies can’t tell the difference between exercising and running from a lion.
 We need rest and repair just as much, if not more than we need exercise!

 From 10pm to 2am is when we get all of the physical repair our bodies need.
 From 2am to 6am is when we get all of the mental and emotional rest our minds need.
 This does not happen at any other time outside of those hours.
 We MUST get adequate rest to lose weight and maintain our ideal weight!

-If you stay up too late, your body WILL store fat, and this can become permanent over time.
+If you stay up too late, your Healthy Body WILL store fat, and this can become permanent over time.
 Those who average six hours of sleep per night are 27% more likely to be overweight than those who sleep seven-nine hours; and those averaging five hours of sleep per night are 73% percent more likely to be overweight.

 This leads me to the ever so common topic of over training.
 Over training is when we do not have enough rest to accommodate for the amount of energy we are spending working out.
 Rest should be more than 50% of a good exercise program, because it’s while we are resting that our metabolism is working, and when our muscles should be growing.
 Not only that, but we require an adequate amount of rest to nourish our nervous systems, which have a direct physiological relationship with our hormonal system, and thus the goals we are after whether they be health or appearance.